 "When we love someone our love becomes demonstrable or real only through our exertion -- through the fact that for that someone...we take an extra step or walk an extra mile.
 Love is not effortless.
 To the contrary, love is effortful." -M. Scott Peck

-We can look at the personality styles to get more information about how people accept love.
+We can look at the DISC personality styles to get more information about how people accept love.
 One person may see loyalty as an intense form of love.
-Another may see valuing their opinion as another form of love.
+Another may see valuing their opinion as a form of love.

 He may not want to be touched.

 The I - Influential person also needs freedom.
 He is spontaneous and lives in the moment.
 You can crush him with a negative word or anything he views as rejection.
 He needs to talk about himself.
 Listen to him.
 He needs to discuss his feelings.
 Never embarrass him, but laugh at his jokes.
 He is people oriented.
 He needs to socialize.